Nick Cain: Good to see Danny Cipriani back – now it’s all up to him

 The England head coach expanded on the Cipriani theme: “I judge players on their form for their club.
 Reputation and what they’ve done in the past counts for something, but not everything.
 Danny’s definitely improved and Sale have played well.
 He has controlled the games really well.
 I’m pleased with what he’s done and he’s in the equation.”

 Danny Cipriani CartoonLancaster added: “Fly-half is such a pivotal position in the team.
-Players like Freddie Burns, Stephen Myler, and are already up to speed with our game-plan and plays.
+Players like Freddie Burns, Stephen Myler, Owen and George Ford are already up to speed with our game-plan and plays.
 Danny would have to get up to speed with all of that and then deliver at international level in terms of execution.
 That’s the challenge for players coming into an international side.”

 The reality is that Cipriani is fifth in a pecking order that has Farrell, Ford, Myler and Burns ahead of him, in that sequence.
 It was interesting that Lancaster made a point of including Burns, who has had a season to forget.